yuikt/motion-capture/README.md

   * centroid_x and centroid_y of each video frame are stored in folder `Motion_centroids`

 < NOTE > \
-The original video files used in this project are from the paper:
+The original video files (folder `WISDM`) used in this project are from the paper:

 **Actions as Space-Time Shapes**
 Lena Gorelick, Moshe Blank, Eli Shechtman, Michal Irani, and Ronen Basri